 ▶ Special Revenue Funds-Special revenue funds are used to account for the proceeds of specific revenue sources (other than major capital projects) that are legally restricted to expenditures for specified purposes.
-The Sheriff reports two special revenue funds in the financial statements under the following titles: Sheriff's Investigative Fund and 911 Operations Fund.
+The Sheriff reports four special revenue funds in the financial statements under the following titles: Sheriff's Investigative Fund, CARES Act Fund, Equitable Sharing, and 911 Operations Fund.
 The Sheriff's Investigative Fund accounts for monies used in accordance with Section 925.055, Florida Statutes.
+The CARES Act Fund accounts for monies received and to be expended pursuant to the CARES Act (in response to the COVID-19 pandemic).
+The Equitable Sharing Fund accounts for monies received from the forfeiture of assets through the Department of Justice's Federal Equitable Sharing Program.
 The 911 Operations Fund accounts for the proceeds of telephone charges collected for the operation of the 911 emergency response system.
-The Equitable Sharing Fund accounts for monies received from forfeiture of assets.